sbeam-dev/SbeamRSS/Docs.md

 ### Begin Reading

 Simply press on an article to read full text.
-You can share, open the article in browser and customize fonts by pressing the topright button.
+You can share, open the article in browser and customize fonts by pressing the top-right button.

 ## Q&A